letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 you specify the number of the test in the pytest_runner call at the bottom of the template.

+When you write a test following this template then the test will uce IceBrakes to lint itself and record the output.
+You have to provide at least one sample of an expected output for the given test in order to know if you have passed or failed.
+Generating test output data is detailed below.

 Because IceBrakes.py only looks for lines ending in #$ as long as those characters aren't in the rest of the file and no names are duplicated between the test block and the rest of the file, we are essentially only linting the test block.